 Special Teams Coordinator / Defensive Line Coach

-Willie Cashmore, a former Drake University football standout, is in his second season as an assistant coach at his alma mater and will oversee the Bulldogs’ defensive line after serving as the team’s tight ends coach in 2013.
+Willie Cashmore, a former Drake University football standout, is in his sixth season as an assistant coach at his alma mater and will oversee the Bulldogs’ defensive line after serving as the team’s tight ends coach in 2013.
+He also the Bulldogs' special teams coordinator.

-Cashmore helped guide seniors Matt Acree and Brett Park to first-team All-PFL honors and sophomore Mack Marrin as PFL Defensive Rookie of the Year and honorable mention honors.
+Cashmore helped guide seniors Matt Acree and Brett Park to first-team All-PFL honors and sophomore Mack Marrin as PFL Defensive Rookie of the Year and honorable mention honors in 2014.

 In his first season at Drake, he helped coach Eric Saubert to first-team All-PFL honors with 549 yards on 47 catches with two touchdowns.
 During that season, the Bulldogs’ tight ends accounted for 40 percent of the team’s receiving yardage and 47 percent of the team’s catches.